Islandora/islandora_checksum_checker/README.txt

   0 * * * * /usr/bin/drush --root=/var/www --user=fedoraAdmin run-islandora-checksum-queue

-Be sure to select 'drush script' under the 'Cron method' in the module's admin settings.
+If you want to use this method to populate and process the queue, be sure to select 'drush script' under 'Cron method' in the module's admin settings.

 Author/maintainer
 =================